Onjsdev Logo

 How To Override Axios Instance Configurations

-While Axios instances provide default configurations, you can still override them on a per-request basis by passing a configuration object as the second argument to the request method.
+In some scenarios, you may need to override the predefined settings on a per-request basis, which can be easily achieved by passing a configuration object as the second argument to your request method.

 // Override instance configuration for a specific request